mkiol/kaktus/README.md

 # Kaktus

-Unofficial mobile feed reader for [Netvibes.com](http://www.netvibes.com/).
+Multi services mobile feed reader, specially designed to work offline.
+Supports [Netvibes.com](http://www.netvibes.com/) and [Old Reader](https://theoldreader.com/) as a feed aggregator.
 Works on Sailfish OS, Symbian, Meego & BlackBerry 10 devices.

-Using this app you can fetch, browse and read all your RSS feeds in convenient way.
-App recognizes Feed and Multi-Feed widgets configured on Tabs of your Netvibes dashboard.

 Kaktus is working in sync mode, so network connectivity is not required all the time.
 The significant feature is possibility